-Newcastle United fans travelling to Brighton this weekend are being warned of extreme temperatures
+The Met Office is warning Newcastle United fans travelling to Brighton this weekend of the dangers that 'extreme heat' may pose.

 The weather organisation has issued an amber weather warning of heat to the public in Brighton ahead of the weekend and travelling Magpies fans will make up part of that population.

 Eddie Howe's men will face the Seagulls on Saturday at 3 pm and no doubt the balmy temperatures, seaside attractions and lengthy journey home has tempted many Geordies to make a weekend of the visit.